GENI-NSF/geni-tools/README-omni.txt

  * `--outputfile`: If supplied, use this output file name
  * If not saving results to a file, they are logged.
  * If intead of `-o` you specify the `--tostdout` option, then instead of logging, print to STDOUT.
- * File names will indicate the username whose keys are listed
+ * File names will indicate the username whose keys are listed and the configuration file name of the framework
-  * e.g.: `myprefix-jsmith-keys.txt`
+  * e.g.: `myprefix-jsmith-keys-portal.txt`

 ==== getusercred ====
 Get the AM API compliant user credential (signed XML document) from